cmichelenstrofer/DimensionfulAngles.jl/README.md

 ## Basic Usage

 Use *DimensionfulAngles.jl* for units containing angles and *Unitful.jl* for all other units.
-The units in *DimensionfulAngles.jl* are differentiated from their dimensionless counterparts with a subscript `ᵃ`.
+The units in *DimensionfulAngles.jl* are differentiated from their dimensionless counterparts with a superscript `ᵃ`.
-Simply add this subscript to any angle units to make it dimensionful.
+Simply add this superscript to any angle units to make it dimensionful.
 In Julia environments this can be typed as `\^a<tab>`.

 ```julia